superRaytin/paginationjs/docs/en.md

 2. **Object**

-	Provide an object contained an array, that array can be specified via `locator: 'data'`.
+	an object that contained the array data, meanwhile, you should specify that array via `locator: 'data'`.

 	```
 	{